The UV sensitivity of the Higgs potential in Gauge-Higgs Unification: Higgs potential divergence at the four-loop level

-The following counter term is introduced to cancel the above divergence \footnote{ Here, we do not confirm that $\mathcal L_{\rm CT}$ is nonzero by computing the Lorentz algebra.
-We just check the contribution from $\mathcal L_{\rm CT}$ to see the UV sensitivity of the Higgs potential. };
+The following counter term is introduced to cancel the above divergence \footnote{ We do not confirm $\mathcal L_{\rm CT}$ nonzero by computing it directly.
+When $\mathcal L_{\rm CT}=0$, it does not contribute to the Higgs potential.
+As a proof of the existence of $\mathcal L_{\rm CT}$ in a specific case, FIG.~\ref{fig:Vct} shows numerical results of its contributions to the Higgs potential. };

 where $\delta_{\rm 4F}=\delta_{\rm 4F}^{\rm div} +\delta_{\rm 4F}^{\rm fin}$.
 Here, $\delta_{\rm 4F}^{\rm fin}$ is an arbitrary constant and $\delta_{\rm 4F}^{\rm div}$ is defined as

 to subtract the $\epsilon$-pole.